Harshjha3006/QuickMerge/README.md

 QuickMerge
-a website for Merging pdfs
+a website for Merging pdf
+Currently it can merge only 2 pdfs